howsmyanimeprofilepicture/mvc-pattern-example/README.md

 # **M**odel
 - The model is the core of application, and has all of the application's state informations.
 - However, it delegates to the controller for changing the state, and to the view for the visual aspects.
-- And Whenever the model's state is changed, the model notifies this information to the view.
+- And whenever the model's state is changed, the model notifies this information to the view.
 - In ohter words, the model and the view implement the Observer Pattern where the view is the observer of the model.